vuejs/awesome-vue/README.md

   - [vue-jsonp](https://github.com/LancerComet/vue-jsonp) - A tiny library for handling JSONP request.
 By [@lancercomet](https://github.com/lancercomet)
   - [@skyrpex/props-to-local](https://github.com/skyrpex/props-to-local) - A mixin that allows syncing props to local attributes automatically, by [@skyrpex].
   - [v-model ★5](https://github.com/laoshu133/v-model) - V-Model is a model plugin for Vue.js, like ng-resource, by [@laoshu133](https://github.com/laoshu133)
+  - [vue-reload-route-data](https://github.com/imcvampire/vue-reload-route-data) - Give you a ability to reload route data by @imcvampire.

 - #### State Management